cloudmesh-community/fa18-523-52/paper/paper.md

 ---

-:o::o: obviously label for images are not unique enough and conflict with other students
+done :o::o: obviously label for images are not unique enough and conflict with other students

-:o::o: image captions wrong
+done :o::o: image captions wrong

-:o::o: it does not say anything about cost ... free usage and so on
+done :o::o: it does not say anything about cost ... free usage and so on

-:o: if you addressed the following, add a done before the circle
+done :o: if you addressed the following, add a done before the circle

-:o: are the figures copied, if so you need citations also
+done :o: are the figures copied, if so you need citations also

-:o: you need to look in the epub to see the captions
+done :o: you need to look in the epub to see the captions

-:o: lots of refernce missing. you need to use bibtex in paper.bib and use them here. you can reuse any bib from any student or the technology handbook
+done :o: lots of refernce missing. you need to use bibtex in paper.bib and use them here. you can reuse any bib from any student or the technology handbook

-:o: maybe the architecture diagram would help.
+done :o: maybe the architecture diagram would help.
 I am not sure I understand what thsi technology is about from this description

-:o: no mentioning of the workflow hub
+done :o: no mentioning of the workflow hub

-:o: no mentioning of integration with azure, aws
+done :o: no mentioning of integration with azure, aws

-:o: I propose to merege abstracts and conclusion in regular text to make this a chapter so we can put it in the handbook
+done :o: I propose to merege abstracts and conclusion in regular text to make this a chapter so we can put it in the handbook

 ## Introduction